-Thomas Heldt is the Hermann L.F. von Helmholtz Career Development Professor in MIT’s Institute for Medical Engineering and Science, an Assistant Professor in the Department of Electrical Engineering and Computer Science, and a Principal Investigator with MIT’s Research Laboratory of Electronics (RLE).
+Thomas Heldt is Associate Professor in the Department of Electrical Engineering and Computer Science, and a Principal Investigator with MIT’s Research Laboratory of Electronics (RLE).
 He leads the Integrative Neuromonitoring and Critical Care Informatics Group.

 Thomas studied Physics at Johannes Gutenberg University, Germany, at Yale University and MIT.
 He received the PhD degree in Medical Physics from MIT’s Division of Health Sciences and Technology and commenced postdoctoral training at MIT’s Laboratory for Electromagnetic and Electronics Systems.
 Prior to joining the MIT faculty, Thomas was a Principal Research Scientist at RLE.